binnnnnny/ReadPaper/README.md

 # ReadPaper
-A list of papers I have read.
+A list of papers I have read

 # List of papers
 ## Computer Vision